jodconverter/jodconverter/doc/usage/java-library.md

 // Create an office manager using the default configuration.
 // The default port is 2002.
-final DefaultOfficeManager officeManager = DefaultOfficeManager.make();
+final DefaultOfficeManager officeManager = DefaultOfficeManager.install();
 try {

     // Start an office process and connect to the started instance (on port 2002).